2.c.2.b.1. Strong and weak nuclear force

 The heyelogic image shows how the residual strong force could act, that is, fitting in zones of strong tension with others of lower tension between nucleons.

-The fact that the residual strong force acts only at very short distances is owed to the fact that the double or triple torsion quickly stops existing with distance, due to the large energy necessary to maintain it, which is only possible thanks to the resistance that the filaments of a reticule have to being stretched.
+The residual strong force acts only at very short distances because the strong field quickly stops existing with distance, due to the large energy necessary to maintain it, which is only possible thanks to the resistance that the filaments of a reticule have to stretch.